 You think of a cafeteria plan as a benefits plan that resembles a menu of options for your employees to choose from.
 Known as a section 125 plan, it’s nicknamed a “cafeteria plan” because an employee can choose between medical, dental, vision, and other employee benefits — or opt to receive the same amount in cash.
 Once a section 125 plan is understood, it can be a great way for some businesses to offer benefits while also getting a tax break.

 But it’s not quite as simple as it may sound.
-To be compliant with federal regulations, your section 125 cafeteria plan must have a number of things included.
-This is why you’ll want to rely on us to make sure you are doing what it required.
+To be compliant with federal regulations, your section 125 cafeteria plan must have several things included.
+Therefore, you’ll want to rely on us to make sure you are doing what it required.

 - Plan Document – outlines specific details, such as a description of the employee benefits that are covered through the plan, participation rules, annual limits, election procedures, eligibility and employer contribution